openimsdk/chat/README.md

-You may be licensed to use source code to create compiled versions not produced by OpenIM, Inc. in one of two ways:
+You may be licensed to use source code to create compiled versions not produced by OpenIM in one of two ways:
 1. Under the Free Software Foundation’s GPL v.3.0, subject to the exceptions outlined in this policy; or
 2. Under a commercial license available from OpenIM  by contacting contract@openim.io